jayjain2365/DecodeLabs-IoT-Internship/README.md

 This repository contains my submission for the DecodeLabs IoT Internship Program.

+## Project Selection Rationale

+For this internship submission, I selected Tasks 3, 4, and 5 because they collectively demonstrate the complete workflow of an IoT system.

+Rather than developing three unrelated projects, I implemented an Industrial Safety Monitoring System and used it to showcase different aspects of IoT development:

+* **Task 3:** Real-time monitoring and visualization of sensor data through a web dashboard.
+* **Task 4:** Automation logic and decision-making based on sensor thresholds.
+* **Task 5:** Integration of sensors, ESP32, dashboard, alerts, and actuators into a complete IoT solution.

+This approach demonstrates data acquisition, monitoring, automation, and real-world problem solving within a single industrial application.

 ## 📂 Task Navigation

 ### 📊 Task 3 – IoT Data Monitoring Dashboard